hexdump0815/imagebuilder/doc/chromebooks/post/wacom-tablet-setup.md

 ```
 sudo dd if=/boot/vmlinux.kpart-xyz of=/dev/mmcblk1p1
 ```
-_Note. replace xyz with your kelner version + assuming your system is installed to mmcblk1_
+_Note. replace xyz with your kernel version + assuming your system is installed to mmcblk1_

 and reboot